Only if you're tough enough!

 - Earliest expected finish time: 1pm

-The race will start at 8:30am (race briefing 8:15am) from the Lake Tennyson car park area and follow the 4×4 track (think “Dual Single Track” – DST) to the top of Malings Pass, from where riders can enjoy a solid 5km downhill descent to the Waiau River.
+The race will start at 8:15am (race briefing 8:05am) from Lake Tennyson and follow the gravel road around to the start of the 4×4 track (think “Dual Single Track” – DST) to the top of Malings Pass, from where riders can enjoy a solid 5km downhill descent to the Waiau River.

 From here the DST crosses the river and continues for a couple of km down the Waiau valley toward the historic Ada homestead.
 About half way toward the homestead at Matagouri Point, they will re-cross the Waiau and complete a loop out around Lake Guyon to the Stanley Vale and back, to complete their 3rd crossing of the Waiau, to rejoin the DST.